mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 ## Conclusion

 I’m very impressed by the capabilities of Kyverno.
-The documentation is very clear, well organized and a lot of code samples are provided to simplify the learning experience.
-ClusterPolicies are really easy to write
+The documentation is very clear, well organized and a lot of code samples are provided to simplify the learning experience. `ClusterPolicies` are really easy to write.

 Like any policies engine we can manage policies to add more security and governance in our Kubernetes clusters.
 But Kyverno can do way more than just that, and in a simple manner.
 The two features illustrated in this post which blow my mind are: [check the image signatures](https://kyverno.io/docs/writing-policies/verify-images/) and [automatically generate rules for `Pod` controllers](https://kyverno.io/docs/writing-policies/autogen/).